- This event has passed.

 The exhibition galleries and the William N. Deramus III Cosmology Theater are open 10:00 a.m. to 2:00 p.m. on the second Saturday of each month.
 Free admission and parking.
 Reference, research, and circulation services are not available on Second Saturdays.

 ShotTracker is an Overland Park-based tech venture with a mission to improve the performance of competitive athletes who participate in team sports at all levels by bringing elite-level analytics to the masses.
-With funding from high-profile investors that include Magic Johnson and fomer NBA Commisioner David Stern, ShotTracker has been piloted and used by the NCAA and was used in the NAIA Men’s Basketball Championships for the last two years.
+With endorsements from NBA stars such as Klay Thompson and millions of dollars in funding from high-profile investors that include Magic Johnson and fomer NBA Commisioner David Stern, ShotTracker has been piloted and used by the NCAA and was used in the NAIA Men’s Basketball Championships for the last two years.
 The easy-to-use ShotTracker system includes electronic sensors installed in a facility’s rafters that can map a basketball court in 3D.
 During a game or practice, ShotTracker gathers data by following real-time movements of both the ball and players fitted with lightweight sensors.
 “ShotTracker is destined to revolutionize our game,” David Stern has noted.

 Bruce Ianni is CEO and co-founder of Shottracker.
 He is the former founder and CEO of Innovadex, a search and information exchange platform for supplier chemicals, ingredients, and raw materials that has been described as “Google for chemists.”
 The company went global under his leadership and was acquired by Underwriters Laboratory in 2012.
 Prior to founding and leading Innovadex, he spent eight years with Noveon Specialty Chemicals (formerly the BFGoodrich Coatings Division), and held positions including applications chemist and sales representative.
 Bruce’s studies focused on organic chemistry at De Paul University and at the Illinois Institute of Technology and he holds a B.S. in Business Administration from John Carroll University.